-Where a security has not been rated by Standard & Poor's.
-Fitch or Where a security has not been faced by standard as 700 s, Intal Moody's, we may use M&G's internal redit rating.
+Where a security has not been rated by Standard & Poor's, Fitch or Moody's, we may use M&G's internal credit rating.
 Based on a comparison of all available ratings for each security, the most conservative rating (S&P, Fitch, Moody's or M&G's internal rating) is taken into consideration.
 The ratings so identified are then expressed or converted into M&G's ratings format to obtain uniform information for all securities in the portfolio.